 What if I move to a different state while I have an SR-22 requirement?

-Requirements vary.
+Requirements vary by state.
 Some states honor SR-22 filings from other states; others require you to obtain a new filing under their rules.
-Contacting both your current state and your new state is advisable if you relocate.
+Contact both your current state’s motor vehicle department and your new state’s agency before relocating to understand your obligations.

 Understanding what an SR-22 requires is the foundation for moving forward.
-The next steps involve confirming your state’s specific rules, gathering the information insurers will need, and comparing your policy options.
+Your next steps are to confirm your state’s specific rules using the state guides above, gather the information insurers will need, and review your policy options carefully before purchasing coverage.